Taghavard

 Taghavard (Թաղավարդ) or Taghaverd (Tağaverd) is a village in the disputed region of Nagorno-Karabakh.
 Until 2023 it was controlled by the breakaway Republic of Artsakh.
-The village had an ethnic Armenian-majority population until the exodus of the Armenian population of Nagorno-Karabakh following the 2023 Azerbaijani offensive in Nagorno-Karabakh.
+The village had an ethnic Armenian-majority population until the expulsion of the Armenian population of Nagorno-Karabakh by Azerbaijan following the 2023 Azerbaijani offensive in Nagorno-Karabakh.

 Toponymy

 The name Taghavard derives from two Armenian words, Tagh, meaning quarter (of a city), and Vard, meaning rose.